daniestevez/gr-satellites/README.md

     4k8 or 9k6 GMSK telemetry in the 70cm band.
 It uses the GomSpace NanoCom AX100 transceiver in ASM+Golay mode.
 This uses a CCSDS scrambler and a (255,223) Reed-Solomon code.
 You must use FM mode to receive this satellite (436.730MHz).
-  * `astrocast`, `astrocast_old`
+  * `astrocast`, `astrocast_old`, `astrocast_9k6`
     [Astrocast 0.1](https://space.skyrocket.de/doc_sdat/astrocast-0.htm), which
     transmits 1k2 FSK telemetry in the 70cm band.
-It uses a (somewhat non-standard) FX.25 protocol with a (255,223) CCSDS Reed-Solomon code.
+It uses the FX.25 protocol with a (255,223) CCSDS Reed-Solomon code.
     The `astrocast_old` decoder is for the protocol variant used until 2019-02-13, which wast not completely compatible with AX.25.
+    The `astrocast_9k6` decoder is for the 9k6 FSK protocol used for data download.
+This uses five interleaved (255,223) CCSDS Reed-Solomon codewords following the CCSDS standard.
     You must use FM mode
     to receive this satellite (437.150MHz).
   * `aausat_4`